openworm/openworm_docs/Overview/intro.rst

 * Project areas
 * Overview of the roadmap
 * \'You are here'\ in the roadmap
-* GitHub Issues
+* Accessing GitHub Issues
-* Description of all the repositories and how they map to the project areas
+* Repositories
-* Explanations of the current code that has been produced, how to run it, how to use it
+* Using the Code
 * Breakdowns of current issues based on potential volunteers' incoming skills

 Project Areas